 - 1. How do Michael Porter and Mark Kramer conceive of the relationship between business and society?
 Why do they believe this conception is one that businesses should embrace? - 2.
 What is meant by "shared value"?
-How is creating shared value supposed to expand the scope of strategic thinking for a business? - 3.
+According to Porter and Kramer, how is creating shared value supposed to expand the scope of strategic thinking for a business? - 3.
 In order to illustrate their strategic CSR approach, Porter and Kramer contrast the local development initiatives by Nespresso with fair trade purchasing (done by companies like Starbucks).